dcunited001/dcunited001.github.io/_drafts/ragnarok-star.md

         the world. in this snake, we find ouroborosian symbology, which IMO is critical in composing an interpretation of what Jormungand represents
+        - according to wikipedia, the snake grasps its own tail
       - if the snake has curled around the world, then it would be impossible for Nordic people to be unaware of the spherical shape of the world